jdreaver/rust-os/README.md

     - Maybe have a helper to take locks for multiple CPUs in a consistent way to prevent deadlocks, like ordering by processor ID.
 (Linux scheduler code does this for per CPU run queues)
     - Ensure array elements are cache aligned!
 We can use `#[repr(align(64))]` and just assert the alignment is >= 64 in the macros.
   - Encapsulation: it would be great to be able to have private per CPU vars.
 For example, a module could declare a CPU var, and the central `percpu` module ensures space gets allocated for it and it has an offset, but otherwise nothing is allowed to touch it outside of the module it is declared in.
+    - Idea that might make this easier: all variables could take up 8 byte "slots" (they can't exceed 8 bytes of course).
+Then we just need to statically have slot offsets, which could be done in an enum, but we could codegen all of the getters/setters/inc/dec function in a module somewhere else.
   - Automatic conversion to/from primitive types.
 Allow loading `TaskId` directly instead of needing to use `u32`.
 - Userspace
   - Kernel stack swapping: ensure storing kernel stack is sound in the face of multiple CPUs.
 What if we store the kernel stack in GS, but while we are in userspace we get rescheduled to a different CPU?
 I think we need to always ensure the top of stack per CPU var is set before returning to userspace.
 Or maybe is needs to be set in scheduler?